obsidiandynamics/tinyrand/README.md

 * It comes with [`Mock`](https://docs.rs/tinyrand-alloc/latest/tinyrand_alloc/mock/index.html) for testing code that depends on random numbers.
 That is, if you care about code coverage.

 # Performance
-Below is a comparison of several notable RNGs.
+Below is a comparison of several notable PRNGs.

 | RNG        | Algorithm | Bandwidth (GB/s) |                                                                                       |
 |:-----------|:----------|-----------------:|:--------------------------------------------------------------------------------------|